AlessandraParziale/CAFFE-Framework/Experiments/RQ3/README.md

 - **RQ3_QandA_Test_Data.csv**  - Prompts filtered for the **Question & Answering** intent.

-## Results Folder
+## Results Folders
-All results used to evaluate the overall effectiveness of the CAFFE framework.
+- A folder for each LLM (GPT/LLAMA/MISTRAL) containing the individual results used to evaluate the overall effectiveness of the CAFFE framework.